Stirling North

 Employment conditions in Stirling North face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Workforce participation is similar to Rest of SA's 58.5%.
-Census responses indicate a low 4.0% of residents work from home.
-Key industries include public administration & safety, health care & social assistance, and retail trade.
-Stirling North specializes in public administration & safety with an employment share 2.9 times the regional level, but agriculture, forestry & fishing is under-represented at 3.1%.
+Workforce participation in Stirling North is on par with Regional SA's 58.3%.
+Census responses showed that only 4.0% of residents worked from home, though Covid-19 lockdown impacts should be considered.
+The key industries for employment among residents are public administration & safety, health care & social assistance, and retail trade.
+Stirling North has a particularly strong specialization in public administration & safety, with an employment share 2.9 times the regional level.

 Frequently Asked Questions - Employment